edlai/edlai.github.io/docs/dev/softwares/index.md

 $ curl -fsSL https://code-server.dev/install.sh | sh
 ```

-Its setting file is in `.config/code-server/config.yaml`.
-You can revise `Bind-addr` and `Password` to allow external access.
+Its setting file is in `~/.config/code-server/config.yaml`.
+You can revise `Bind-addr` and `Password` to allow external access (user needs to run code-server to product this config file).

 ```console
 Bind-addr: 0.0.0.0:9786   # < = Use IP 0.0.0.0 and port 9786 to allow external access